substrate-asia/hackathon-2023-summer/projects/23-Nomocracy/README.md

 - All stuff of GUTP
 - The backend stuff of Discux, with some compiling errors remaining

+## Future Plans

+We will test GUTP and Discux in the following three months (Jul. to Sep.), and make them go live in the last quater of 2023.

 ## Members of This team